shenbinqian/PLODv2-CLM4AbbrDetection/README.md

 ## Citation

 Zilio, L, Qian, S., Kanojia, D. and Orasan, C., 2024.
 Utilizing Character-level Models for Efficient Abbreviation and Long-form Detection.
 Accepted by the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024).

+Zilio, L., Saadany, H., Sharma, P., Kanojia, D. and Orasan, C., 2022.
+PLOD: An Abbreviation Detection Dataset for Scientific Documents.
+In *Proceedings of the Thirteenth Language Resources and Evaluation Conference*.